fabio-garavini/Xiao-Sense_Assist_ESPHome/README.md

 ### ✨ **Ultimate Room Sensor** ✨

-Feature rich sensor, process the wake word on the esp32 but cannot reproduce a response through a speaker.
+Feature rich sensor, process the wake word on the esp32, cannot reproduce a response through a speaker.
 But has everything you need for a room sensor.

 **Wake Word:** Micro Wake Word